jonasof/owl-item-manager/README.md

 ## Use

-For example, we collect items to memory, delete all the items and restore they:
+For example, we collect items to memory, remove all the items and restore they:

 ```
 owlCarousel = $(".owl-carousel").owlCarousel();

 owlCarousel.trigger('collect.owl.carousel');
-owlCarousel.trigger('deleteall.owl.carousel');
+owlCarousel.trigger('removeall.owl.carousel');
 owlCarousel.trigger('restoreCollection.owl.carousel');
 ```

-We can also delete items by they selector.
+We can also remove items by they selector.

 ```
-owlCarousel.trigger('deleteBySelector.owl.carousel', ".to_delete");
+owlCarousel.trigger('removeBySelector.owl.carousel', ".to_delete");
 ```

 Or only the items that don't have the selector

 ```
-owlCarousel.trigger('deleteByNotHavingSelector.owl.carousel', ".to_delete");
+owlCarousel.trigger('removeByNotHavingSelector.owl.carousel', ".to_delete");
 ```